bbauska/W3Cx-3of5/README.md

 6.  ctx.stroke();
 ```

-And if we change the last parameter of the arc function call (*line 3*) to true (we omitted it, so it took a value of false by default) :
+And if we change the last parameter of the arc function call (<i>line 3</i>) to true (we omitted it, so it took a value of false by default) :

 ```
 1.  ctx.beginPath();